MachariaMark/personal-blog/README.md

 ####  My personal blog web application.

+## Live Site link
+You can view the live application by following this [link](https://machariablog.herokuapp.com/).

 ####  User view
 * User can view the blog posts on the site
 * User sees random quotes on the site